stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Joke we're extra proud of... um, oh well I'm actually-- Oh, well I guess...
+Joke we're extra proud of... oh well, I'm actually-- I guess...
 I like the fact that I have established that David is very slimy.

 #### TIM